What is Arraignment?

 What Difference Does a Good Lawyer Make At Arraignment?

-An experienced and articulate attorney will more likely be able to make strong arguments to the judge regarding release and bail.
+An experienced Los Angeles criminal defense attorney will more likely be able to make strong arguments to the judge regarding release and bail.
 If your attorney is able to argue for a low bail amount, this can be the difference between months in jail before trial versus months living free and fighting the charges from the outside.